-a) All subsidiaries as per note 2.3 to the audited consolidated financial statements are consolidated on a line by line basis in accordance with International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board (IASB).
+- a) All subsidiaries as per note 2.3 to the audited consolidated financial statements are consolidated on a line by line basis in accordance with International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board (IASB) and modified by CBB, as explained in note 2.2 to the audited consolidated financial statements for the year ended 31 December 2021.
 Non-controlling interest arising on consolidation is incorporated under respective tiers of capital as per the CBB rules.
-The Group has an equity investment in insurance subsidiary, Al Hilal Life B.S.C.(c), which is deducted from regulatory capital as per the CBB rules;

-b) Investments in associates as reported under note 9 to the audited consolidated financial statements are treated as "Significant Investment in Financial Entities".
-They are risk weighted/deducted from Capital as per CBB Basel III guidelines;

-c) Goodwill and intangibles are deducted from Tier 1 Capital;

-d) Subordinated term debt, as reported under liabilities in the consolidated balance sheet, are reported as part of Tier 2 capital, subject to maximum thresholds and adjusted for remaining life; and e) Expected credit losses (Stages 1 and 2) to the extent of maximum threshold of 1.25% of Credit Risk Weighted Assets are included under Tier 2 Capital.
+The Group has an equity investment in insurance subsidiary, Al Hilal Life B.S.C. (c), which is deducted from regulatory capital as per the CBB rules; - b) Investments in associates as reported under note 9 to the audited consolidated financial statements are treated as "Significant Investment in Financial Entities".
+These are risk weighted/deducted from Capital as per CBB Basel III guidelines; - c) Goodwill and intangibles are deducted from Tier 1 Capital; - d) Subordinated term debt, as reported under liabilities in the consolidated balance sheet, are reported as part of Tier 2 capital, subject to maximum thresholds and adjusted for remaining life; and - e) Expected credit losses (Stages 1 and 2), net of new ECL for year 2020, which is added to CET1 of the capital as part of CBB's COVID relief measures, to the extent of maximum threshold of 1.25% of Credit Risk Weighted Assets are included under Tier 2 Capital.

-1. CAPITAL STRUCTURE
+TABLE - 1 CAPITAL STRUCTURE

 US\$ ' 000

 A. NET AVAILABLE CAPITAL CET 1 AT 1 Tier 2

-NET AVAILABLE CAPITAL 4,020,075 561,434 471,514
+NET AVAILABLE CAPITAL 4,497,101 748,844 522,482

-TOTAL ELIGIBLE CAPITAL BASE (CET 1 + AT 1 + Tier 2) : 5,053,023
+TOTAL ELIGIBLE CAPITAL BASE (CET 1 + AT 1 + Tier 2) = 5,768,427

 RISK WEIGHTED EXPOSURES

-Credit Risk Weighted Exposures 28,888,717
+Credit Risk Weighted Exposures 31,209,473

-Market Risk Weighted Exposures 365,542
+Market Risk Weighted Exposures 668,332

-Operational Risk Weighted Exposures 2,056,433
+Operational Risk Weighted Exposures 2,010,283

-TOTAL RISK WEIGHTED EXPOSURES 31,310,692
+TOTAL RISK WEIGHTED EXPOSURES - - 33,888,088

-CET 1 and Capital Conservation Buffer (CCB) 12.8%
+CET 1 and Capital Conservation Buffer (CCB) - 13.3%

-Tier 1 - Capital Adequacy Ratio (CET 1, AT 1 & CCB) 14.6%
+Tier 1 - Capital Adequacy Ratio (CET 1, AT 1 and CCB) 15.5%

-Total - Capital Adequacy Ratio 16.1%
+Total - Capital Adequacy Ratio 17.0%

-By virtue of CBB's circular OG/226/2020 dated 21 June 2020 as part of Covid-19 relief measures, for the purposes of capital adequacy computations and for prudential reporting to the CBB, the Group has added back the modification loss, net of the financial assistance from Government and aggregate Stage 1 and Stage 2 ECL provision charge for the year ended 31 December 2020 to the Common Equity Tier (CET1) capital.
+By virtue of CBB's circular OG/226/2020 dated 21 June 2020 as part of COVID-19 relief measures, for the purposes of capital adequacy computations and for prudential reporting to the CBB, the Group has added back the modification loss, net of the financial assistance from government and aggregate Stage 1 and Stage 2 ECL provision charge for the year ended 31 December 2021 and 2020 to the Common Equity Tier (CET1) Capital.
 Refer to appendix I for details.